Maeyanie/fdrc/README.md

 Note: The below instructions are similar to `fstl` but not identical.
 `fdrc` migrated from Qt 5 to Qt 6, and also requires `draco` installed in the `fdrc` source directory.
+(I'm aware that's bad practice, I'll fix it and make it a proper package search eventually.)

 ### Linux